weirdom/Getting-and-Cleaning-Data-Course-Project/README.md

 * Open R studio and set the working directory under  "UCI HAR Dataset" extracted folder
 * Open run_analysis.R and run the script

-Once the script executed you will find clean data merged from train and test sets in final_dataset.
+Once the script is done you will find clean data merged from train and test sets in final_dataset dataframe.

 An average of each variable group by activity and subject will be find in final_tidy.txt

-To analyse this file, you must use the table.data library (read.table function)
+To analyse  final_tidy.txt, you must use the table.data library (read.table function)